smcclab/smc-course/_resources/02-tools.md

 ---
 title: Tools
+summary: What tools (software & hardware) do you need to take part in LENS?
+Let's take a look.
 permalink: /resources/tools/
 ---

-{:.info-box}
-What tools (software & hardware) do you need to take part in LENS?
-Let's take a look.

 ## Laptop